Cuban medical internationalism

 After the 1959 Cuban Revolution, Cuba established a program to send its medical personnel overseas, particularly to Latin America, Africa, and Oceania, and to bring medical students and patients to Cuba for training and treatment respectively.
 In 2007, Cuba had 42,000 workers in international collaborations in 103 countries, of whom more than 30,000 were health personnel, including at least 19,000 physicians.
 Cuba provides more medical personnel to the developing world than all the G8 countries combined.
 The Cuban missions have had substantial positive local impacts on the populations served.
 It is widely believed that medical workers are a vital export commodity for Cuba.
 According to Granma, the Cuban state newspaper, the number of Cuban medical staff abroad fell from 50,000 in 2015 to 28,000 in 2020.

-A major criticism of Cuban medical internationalism is that the doctors involved that are sent by Cuba are sometimes sent against their will, and with little to no compensation for their services—as opposed to medical international aid from nearly any other country.
-An estimated 2 percent of Cuban medical personnel defect while working abroad.
+A major criticism of the program is that the doctors involved, who are sent by Cuba, are sometimes sent against their will, and with little to no compensation for their services—as opposed to medical international aid from nearly any other country.